edstott/ES-CW1/lab-part-2.md

       from google.oauth2 import service_account
       from google.auth.transport.requests import AuthorizedSession

-      # Define the database URL (change to use your database)
       db = "https://esexample-ccdba-default-rtdb.europe-west1.firebasedatabase.app/"

       # Define the private key file (change to use your private key)